-Readers of the Clarín newspaper in Buenos Aires, Argentina.
+Readers of the newspaper Clarín in Buenos Aires, Argentina.
 Photo: Reuters

-Flexible and smart paywall strategy
+Flexible and clever cost wall strategy

-Exclusive content for subscribers
+Exclusive content for subscribers.

 Additional benefits